 A staff person ill with hepatitis B should stay home until she/he feels well, and fever and jaundice are gone.
 A child or staff person with chronic hepatitis B infection who has open sores that cannot be covered should not attend child care until the sores are healed.
-Hepatitis B is usually contagious from about one month before until one month after the start of jaundice.
+The virus can spread as long as it is present in the blood of the infected person.

-You do not have to exclude a child who is a carrier of the hepatitis B virus as long as she/he does not have uncontrolled biting or oozing skin lesions that cannot be covered.
+You do not have to exclude a child who is a carrier of the hepatitis B virus as long as they do not have uncontrolled biting or oozing skin lesions that cannot be covered.